 The conviction of sin by the law

 When the law of God was read before the people, the holiness of God became visible and sin was revealed to them.
-The law was their teacher, and showed them, how far they were driven away from God and His words.
+The law was their teacher and showed them how far they were driven away from God and His words.
 Then His people had a choice to baka kapa eseng joalo.

 Without the law of God, which represents the law of righteousness and life, they were not aware of the fact that their lives were full of sin.
 His people had rejected the law, mantswe a Modimo, and lived just like all the other nations, after the lusts and desires of the flesh.
-They did their own will and were led by their flesh instead of the Word of God.
-They took strange women from other nations, they committed adultery, le borapeli ba litšoantšo, there was sexual uncleanness and they allowed manyala in the house of the Lord.

 The conviction of sin in the dispensation of Jesus Christ